Shawn-Nichol/AndroidKotlinGuide/Test/7)Mockito.md

 testImplementation 'androidx.arch.core:core-testing:2.0.1'
 ```
 Use `@get:Rule`.
 This is a test rule, A test rule is a tool to change the way tests run, somtimes adding additional checks or running code before and after your tests.
 Android architecture componets use a bakcground executor that is asynchronous. `InstantTaskExecutorRule` is a rule that swaps out that executor and replaces it with syncronous one.
 This will ensure when using Livedata with ViewModel it all runs syncronously in the test.

+## Annotation
+`@RunWith(MockitoJUnitRunner::class)`: instructs that you are going to write tests using Mockito.
+Now you can annotate using @Mock every preoopty that you'll later use as mocks.
+`@Mock`